 The Credit Union has authorized, but has not issued or has outstanding, share classes as follows: Class C to Class P Equity shares, Class Q to Class Y Preferred Equity shares and Class Z Non-Equity shares.
-Class C to J equity shares are only issued to a CCCU member, Class K to P equity shares are issued to either a CCCU member or a person who is not a CCCU member.
+Class C to J equity shares are only issued to members of the Credit Union, Class K to P equity shares are issued to either a member of the Credit Union or a person who is not a member of the Credit Union.
 Each class consists of an unlimited number of shares containing various rights and restrictions as approved at the 2012 annual general meeting of the Credit Union.